cleberjamaral/erh-example/README.md

 export default App
 ```

-In this code snippet we are just printing "Hello from the client", which is a content provided by the frontend part and "Hello from the api" which is provided by the API (from the JSON we can access at [http://localhost:5000/api/hello](http://localhost:5000/api/hello)).
+In this code snippet we are just printing "Hello from the client", which is a content provided by the frontend part and "Hello from the API" which is provided by the API (from the JSON we can access at [http://localhost:5000/api/hello](http://localhost:5000/api/hello)).

 To check if it is working, after editing `src/App.js`, we can just build our frontend again and open our browser on [http://localhost:5000/](http://localhost:5000/).
 ```
-$ yarn run build
+$ yarn build
 ```
 We should see our very primitive interface printing our greetings from both backend and frontend parts.